dootje-2004/intersystems-rest-performance/Notes.md

 After creating the API, we need to implement the server-side methods it calls.
 In our case this is just the `processPayload()` method in the implementation class.
 The easiest way to deal with this is to reload the entire `demo.impl` class.
+The disadvantage of this approach, however, is that any new `operationId`s in the Swagger spec will be overwritten when we reload the entire class.
+To avoid this, we copy the individual methods from the implementation file to `demo.impl` with `copyMethods()`.

 ## Expose the API

 Create a new web application on the server to allow external clients to send data.
+For this, invoke `##class(%REST.API).CreateApplication()`.

 ## Configure the client instance